PythonOT/POT/README.md

 The examples folder contain several examples and use case for the library.
 The full documentation is available on [Readthedocs](http://pot.readthedocs.io/)

- Here is a list of the Python notebook if you want a quick look:
+ Here is a list of the Python notebooks if you want a quick look:

 * [1D optimal transport](https://github.com/rflamary/POT/blob/master/examples/Demo_1D_OT.ipynb)
 * [2D optimal transport on empirical distributions](https://github.com/rflamary/POT/blob/master/examples/Demo_2D_OT_samples.ipynb)